Director of Major Gifts

 Drive the development of a healthy team culture grounded in deep collaboration, trust, curiosity, equity, feedback, and sustainability.

-Collaboration & Strategy (approximately 15%)
+Collaboration & Logistics Coordination (approximately 15%)

 Other (approximately 5%)